rajanpsanthanam/pip-package/README.md

 This script helps in managing the python dependecies in a single file.
 No need for maintaining dependecies across multiple files per environment

-below json structure depicts the dependecies per environment
+below json structure depicts the dependecies for all the environment.

 <pre><code>
-{{
+{
   "dependencies": {
     "common": {
       "django": "1.10",